Battleground states rush to count ballots after mostly smooth Election Day vote

 By Jeremy Herb, Tami Luhby and Eric Levenson, CNN

-(CNN) — Battleground states are counting the ballots that will decide the next US president into the early hours of Wednesday morning, after Election Day voting that largely went smoothly despite fake bomb threats that targeted multiple states.
+(CNN) — Battleground states continued counting outstanding ballots into the early hours of Wednesday morning, with Donald Trump closing in on the 270 Electoral College votes needed to win the White House, after Election Day voting that largely went smoothly despite fake bomb threats that targeted multiple states.

 Bomb threats were reported across five key battleground states, both to polling places and government offices where votes are counted.
 The threats were not credible, but they led temporary closures to precincts in several states on Tuesday.
 The FBI, which engaged with local and state officials, confirmed that some of the threats originated from Russian email domains.